 More Gluten Free Appetizer Recipes

-This vegan cashew cheese sauce has a luscious, creamy texture.
+This vegan cheese sauce has a luscious, creamy texture.
 It’s great served with tortilla chips or cut up raw vegetables.

 - Blender or food processor